pascalpp/FreeRuler/README.md

 ### Features

 - Horizontal and vertical rulers.
-- Drag the end of each ruler to resize.
 - Choose from units: pixels, millimeters, or inches (press U to cycle).
 - Float rulers above other applications (press F to toggle).
-- Move windows independently or as a group (press G to toggle).
+- Move rulers independently or as a group (press G to toggle).
+- Drag the end of each ruler to resize.
 - Show or hide the shadow behind rulers (press S to toggle).
 - Align rulers at mouse location (press O for origin).
 - Reset ruler locations with Command-R.